nss-day-cohort-34/bangazon-api-oh-my-gourd/README.md

 ## Plan

 First, you need to plan.
-Your team needs to come to a consensus about the Bangazon ERD design.
-Once you feel you have consensus, you must get it approved by your manager before you begin writing code for the API.
+Your team needs to use the official SQL script (see below) and build a  Bangazon ERD using dbdiagram.io.
+Once your team agrees that the ERD is complete, you must get it approved by your manager before you begin writing code for the API.

 ## Modeling